 Taylor Marshall’s theory that the Church has been infiltrated begins to make sense the more we see the Vatican drift further away from traditional Catholicism and into idol veneration.
 The scene today is reminiscent of the book of Maccabees in which Israel embraced idol worship and desecrated the temple.
 We’ll notice in Maccabees, it was lay people that gathered together to fight back and purify the temple to keep God’s worship pure.
 Let’s recall the Maccabees story so we too can take back the Church from the idol lovers.

 Post Script: This isn’t the first time this pontiff has demonstrated the elevation of animals over humans.
 During the recent persecution of Christians in Iraq in which Christian children were murdered and raped, the Vatican was beaming pictures of wild animals on to St. Peter’s Basilica.
-So, they talked about how “global warming” is destroying animals but were completely silent about the genocide of people for their faith.
-Isn’t it odd that during this time, the Vatican didn’t showcase pictures of Chaldean Catholics experiencing suffering because of their faith, but rather chose to illuminate pictures of animal suffering?
+Their message communicated how “global warming” is destroying animals but they were completely silent about the genocide of Chaldean Catholics experiencing suffering because of their faith.